SteffenGivard/uptime/.github/ISSUE_TEMPLATE/scheduled_maintenance.md

 ---
 name: Scheduled maintenance
 about: 'Create a new scheduled maintenance.
-See configuration options in the <a href="https://upptime.js.org/docs/scheduled-maintenance">docs</a>.'
+See configuration options in the docs (upptime.js.org/docs/scheduled-maintenance)'
 title: ''
 labels: 'maintenance'